S1rEBrum/camera_project/TX + Node + RX/TX_to_Node_to_RX/README_TX_to_Node_to_RX.md

 Possible solutions: change writing pipe for the radio (tried - did not work on its own); change the channel (calculation is 2400MHz + channel value), current one for TX uses channel 5, try bigger value (~100) etc; check the Node-to-RX logic once more, maybe the radio is not configured and tries to listen to the TX pipe at the same time.

+UPDATE 01.08.24: The 3-point system worked, got the image on the receiver after node (see the folder for the image)